"Bad parenting": Old video of Imade asking Davido about Israel DMW's sack trends

-Old Video of Imade Asking Why Davido Hasn't Fired Isreal DMW Surfaces: "Imade Has Sense Than Him"
+Old Video of Imade Asking Why Davido Hasn't Fired Israel DMW Surfaces: "Imade Has Sense Than Him"

-- In the trending issue of Davido and Sophia Momodu's child custody battle, some Nigerians decided to dig up an old video about Israel DMW
+- Amid Davido and Sophia Momodu's child custody battle, some Nigerians have decided to dig up an old video about Israel DMW

-- Some people noted that Israel went too far by getting himself involved in the family issue and they shared the video of Imade proposing his sack
+- Some people noted that Israel went too far by getting himself involved in the family issue and they shared an old clip of Imade proposing his sack

-In the video, the singer's child with Sophia, Imade, had asked her father why she hasn't sacked Israel yet.
+The personal logistics manager to Davido had described Sophia as a gold digger and shameless.

-Israel countered her and noted that Davido was a good man.
-That was why he hasn't sacked him yet.
-Besides, he asked the young girl how she expected him to survive if her father sacked him.
+In the now-viral video, the singer's child, Imade, had asked her father why she hasn't sacked Israel yet.

-Earlier on, a phone call of Sophia lambasting Israel for claiming that her trips with Imade were sponsored by Davido was shared online.
-Israel apologised to her and stated that he had never spoken badly about her to the Feel crooner.
+Israel countered her argument by noting that Davido was a good man, which is why he hasn't been sacked yet.
+He further questioned the young girl, asking how she expected him to survive if her father were to dismiss him.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!